ga-wdi-exercises/checkpoint-01/README.md

 Open up `workflow.txt`

-Rearrange the lines to identify the correct workflow for submitting a pull request on a non-master branch.
+Rearrange the lines to identify the correct workflow for submitting a homework assignment created on a non-master branch.

 Remove the lines that are not required in this workflow.